What is bank

-- The central bank formulates, implements, and be responsible for monetary policy, including exchange rate policy
+- The central bank formulates, implements, and is responsible for monetary policy, including exchange rate policy

 - The central bank is the lender of the last resort.
-When saying the lender of the last resort it implies that the central bank assumes the responsibility of meeting all reasonable demands for accommodation of commercial banks in time difficulty and crisis.
+When saying the lender of the last resort it implies that the central bank assumes the responsibility of meeting all reasonable demands for accommodation of commercial banks in times of difficulty and crisis.

 Meaning and functions of Commercial Banks